Gooey Butter Cake from Scratch

 I was baking a version of Paula Deen’s Gooey Butter Cake long before she was on TV.
 In fact, one of the nurses I worked with shared the recipe before I was married.
 Way back when.
 We were creating an array of holiday treats for the staff on our oncology unit.
 Both of us dug through the recipe cards copied from our mothers for some old favorites.
 This was one of Anne’s.
 She called them Gooey Butter Bars and my family shortened this favorite dessert to “gooey bars.”

-- This ooey gooey butter cake recipe is SO much better!
+- This ooey gooey butter cake recipe from scratch is SO much better!

 - My family has loved this St Louis Gooey Butter Cake for decades!
 You must see if yours will, too.